19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Prophecy.md

 A PC can only cast this spell once ever.

 *Note: The GM is a person.
 They may refuse to answer a rude question.
-Be a good sport please.*
+Be a good sport!*

 ---
 *Upcast: None*